wtcoin/docs-1/source/includes/_blockchain.md

 **txstart** | *integer* | Filters response to only include transaction hashes after **txstart** in the block.
 **limit** | *integer* | Filters response to only include a maximum of **limit** transactions hashes in the block.
 Maximum value allowed is 200.

-$BLOCK_HEIGHT is an *integer* representing the height of the block you're interested in querying, for example:
+BLOCK_HEIGHT is an *integer* representing the height of the block you're interested in querying, for example:

 `294322`